-[^]One semester at 25% satisfies the teaching requirement
+^One semester at 25% satisfies the teaching requirement

-Special requests to use other TA assignments to fulfill the teaching requirement can be made to the Associate Head for Graduate Affairs and Graduate Education Committee.
+Associate Head for Graduate Studies and Graduate Education Committee.
 It is highly recommended that students seek prior approval for any means of fulfilling the teaching requirement other than those explicitly specified above.
 Please note that approval of these special requests is not guaranteed.
 You should allow sufficient time in your academic career to TA in one of the courses listed above, in the event a "special" TA assignment is not approved to meet the department teaching requirement.